 Pooram is one of the 27 nakshatras (stars) and has got significance due to its auspiciousness.
 Thrissur Pooram is basically an elephant processions between huge assembly of people in rhythm with display of fireworks.
 This festival lasts for three days.

-Thrissur Pooram 2018 was on April 26 Thursday
+Thrissur Pooram 2019 is on April 16 Tuesday

 Earlier this festival was held at Arrattupuzha.
 All the other temples in and around Thrissur use to come with the Ezhunellapa ( procession of the god/goddess) and celebrate this pooram festival for a day as a tradition, for around 200 odd years.
 Eventually the festival lost it charms to the fights between the various temple boards.